drails-dart/drails_di/README.md

-# drails_di
+# Drails DI

-dependency injection for drais
+This library maintains the dependency injection of drails.
+It also can be used on client side projects.